gamma-opt/EnergySystemModeling.jl/docs/src/index.md

 ## Model
-Mathematical reference of the energy system model.
-The model presented here is similar to the model in [^1].
+Mathematical reference for the energy system model.
+The model presented here is based on the model in [^1].

 ### Indices and Sets
 *  $g∈G$: Generation technologies